Abdullah Yusuf Ali: Triumph and Tragedy

 First World War

 Yusuf Ali’s resignation coincided with the onset of the First World War.
 As the British were pitted against the Turkish Ottoman Empire, most educated Indian Muslims did not cooperate in the war effort.
-On the other hand, Yusuf Ali actively contributed with his writing, speeches, and lecture tours in the continent.
+On the other hand, Yusuf Ali actively contributed with his writing, speeches, and lecture tours on the continent.
 On one such tour to Eastern Europe, he wrote, in 1916, Mestrovic and Serbian Sculpture.
-This short monograph of 32 pages reflects his scholarship in the Hellenic culture, and affinity with a nation whose troubles had sparked the War.
+This short monograph of 32 pages reflects his scholarship in the Hellenic culture and affinity with a nation whose troubles had sparked the War.
 If anyone had been left in doubt as to where his loyalties lay, the book was “dedicated to the speedy success of the Allies and their intimate mutual understanding.”

 Foray into education

 Yusuf Ali always had an interest in education, having interacted at some point with Sir Sayyid Ahmed Khan, the Islamic reformer, and Maria Montessori, the educator.
 He embarked on a career in education soon after the war ended.
-This involved teaching at the Notting Hill Islamic Centre, and at the School of Oriental Studies, where he taught Hindustani.
+This involved teaching at the Notting Hill Islamic Centre and at the School of Oriental Studies, where he taught Hindustani.

-Second Marriage
+Second marriage

 Notwithstanding these engagements, Yusuf Ali must have felt a void in his life as his children slowly distanced themselves from him as they grew older.
 In 1920, Yusuf Ali married Gertrude Anne Mawbey, also an Englishwoman.
 Unlike his first wife, Gertrude converted to Islam.
 Yusuf Ali called her Masuma.
 But she liked to call herself Mrs Gertrude Ali.
 This marriage completed the process of alienation from the children from his first wife.
-They harassed his new wife, one of them even verbally abusing her.
+They harassed his new wife, and one of them even verbally abused her.
 To protect her from this predicament, he relocated to India.
 In 1922, the couple had a son, Rashid.

 Hyderabad and Lucknow

 In India, Yusuf Ali joined the government of the Nizam of Hyderabad.
 From 1920, he worked in its Finance Department for two years.
-During this period, he also assisted in the working of the Osmania University in its early years.
+During this period, he also assisted in the working of Osmania University in its early years.
 He continued with his writing, now turning to more religious themes.
-He published a book on Urdu orthography, and revised Wilson’s classic Anglo Mohammedan Law.
+He published a book on Urdu orthography and revised Wilson’s classic Anglo Mohammedan Law.
 In 1923, he published Muslim Educational Ideals, the first in a series of books on Islam.

-From Hyderabad, Yusuf Ali moved to Lucknow, where he practised law, and researched Mughal history and contemporary problems of the Muslims.
+From Hyderabad, Yusuf Ali moved to Lucknow, where he practised law and researched Mughal history and contemporary problems of the Muslims.

 Life in Lahore

 In this phase, Yusuf Ali was a Fellow and member of the executive committee of the Senate of the University of Punjab (1925–8 and 1935–9).
 He was also a member of the Punjab University Enquiry Committee (1932–33) and on the Court of the University of Aligarh.
-He recognized secondary education as the weakest link, and was active in various experiments in adult education.
+He recognized secondary education as the weakest link and was active in various experiments in adult education.
 This included promoting the learning of vocational and craft-related skills.

 Advice to students